Subitizing got you stumped? Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 Subitizing.
 It’s a foundation for number sense and mental math.
 Students who can subitize have stronger math skills.
-So, what are some tips and tricks for teaching subitizing?
-Believe it or not, you can improve your students’ subitizing skills with a few simple routines.
-Keep reading to learn about common mistakes teachers make with subitizing – as well as how to teach subitizing effectively.
+So, what are some tips and tricks for teaching kids to subitize?
+Keep reading to learn about common mistakes teachers make with subitizing – as well as how to teach it effectively.

 But first, let’s start with a critical question:

 Subitizing is the ability to rapidly and automatically recognize a set of objects, without counting.
 When someone holds up 4 fingers, you don’t have to count them.
 You just know that there are 4.
 When you see 6 dots on a die, you know it’s 6.

 There are two kinds of subitizing: perceptual and conceptual.
 Perceptual subitizing involves small sets.
 It precedes conceptual subitizing.
 Conceptual subitizing involves larger numbers and breaking them into smaller groups.
 For instance, when looking at 8 dots, you might see 4 and 4.